 |4||Performance||0.1 percent in liquid, 0.35 in gas, 0.0005 g/cm3 in density; -240 to 204 degrees Celsius and 100 to 413 bar||0.1 percent in liquid, 0.35 in gas, 0.0005 g/cm3 in density; -50 to 150 degrees Celsius; no data on pressure||2200S|

 |5||Features||sensor diagnostics||Heartbeat and HistoROM||F 200|

 |6||Information and documentation||responsive website, clear data; more info in blogs||difficult site, but new Applicator works well and looks good||2200S|

-They look pretty even, don’t they?
-If you want easy integration, then go for the F 200.
-If you need more range, go for the 2200S.
+To sum it up: if you want easy integration, then go for the Proline Promass F 200.
+If you need more range, go for the Micro Motion 2200S.
 Either will cover plenty of applications to satisfy most users.